cs31415/cs31415.github.io/writings/Phoenix Diary.md

 Traffic is getting worse.
 Google maps reroutes us through Palm Springs town.
 It proves to be a nice, scenic detour.
 Shonu and  Kamini are playing a mythology game.
 The traffic now slows to a crawl as we approach the freeway again.
 It stays this way for the next hour and half.

 It opens up then after San Bernardino.
-We call and talk to Tatha Patis.
+We call and talk to Tatha Patis from the car since it will be too late by the time we get home.
 Kamini orders food from Woodlands - palak paneer, mixed veg curry and aloo paratha.
 We pick up food and finally arrive home around 8:15pm.

 Thoughts of the day: